cayblood/saltaires/jekyll-site/join.md

 #### Auditions

 Auditions for the Saltaires are held seasonally.
+All singers must participate.
 Our next auditions will be held in May for the 2016 season.

 * May 11th and 18th, 7:00pm - 9:30pm
 * 1397 W 9950 S, South Jordan, UT 84095